Section 6 - Instructional policies and procedures

 Final Grades: At the conclusion of the fall and spring semesters and after summer sessions, final grades are recorded by instructors on final standing sheets prepared by the Registrar's Office.
 Final grade sheets are placed on file and become a part of the records or the college.

-Registration for Courses: In order to receive credit for a course, a student must officially register for the course at the beginning of a semester through prescribed registration procedures.
+Registration for Courses: To receive credit for a course, a student must officially register for the course at the beginning of a semester through prescribed registration procedures.

 College Policy on Cheating and Plagiarism

-Intellectual honesty on the part of all students is basic in then individual growth and development through college course work.
+Intellectual honesty on the part of all students is basic in the individual growth and development through college coursework.
 When academic dishonesty occurs, the teaching/learning climate is seriously undermined and student growth and development is impeded.
 For these reasons, any form of intellectual dishonesty is prohibited.
-Also basic to the teaching/ learning process in college course work is the authority of the course instructor to assign a grade to indicate the quality of student achievement.
+Also basic to the teaching/learning process in college course work is the authority of the course instructor to assign a grade to indicate the quality of student achievement.

-3. The use of "cheat sheets'' or other unapproved aids
+- The use of "cheat sheets'' or other unapproved aids,

-5. Use of "ringers", i.e. having another student take an exam or having another student write a term paper or assignment for which the student will receive credit, and
+- Use of "ringers," i.e. having another student take an exam or having another student write a term paper or assignment for which the student will receive credit, and

 Sources of information should be credited or footnoted following an English language style guide (i.e., Modern Language Association Style Sheet, The Publication Manual of the American Psychological Association, etc.).